 To get started, and to get your sign-up bonus, just go through this process:

 - Go to Wealthsimple.com via this link.
-(Our link gives you up to a $100 new account bonus.)
+(Our link gives you up to a $10,000 managed for free as a bonus.)

 - Start the online application: From the landing page click “Claim your bonus” and follow the prompts.